S3RNON/Story/writing/story.md

 "So what brought you guys in this business?"
 "Money.
 What do you *think* smartass?"
 I was feeling their doubts towards me.
 This had to be the riskiest thing I had ever done.
-"You then?
+"You, then?
 Have you got some special reason?" one of them asked.
 Silence.
 "I uh..."
 I mustn't lose my confidence.
 They'll find me out.
-"I just am.. *Alive*."
+"I just am... *Alive*."
 "What does that mean?"
 I didn't really know.
 It just felt the right thing to say.
 "Have any of you fellas seen my mask?
 I must have lost mine..."